abuultjens/Possum_scat_survey_predict_human_BU/README.md

 # Possum_scat_survey_predict_human_BU
-Statistical modelling using pathogen presence in possum scat surveys to predict BU cases in humans.
+Statistical modelling using pathogen presence in possum scat surveys to predict the emergence of BU cases in humans.

 # Data files
 ```